ucbds-infra/otter-grader/docs/otter_assign/v0/python_notebook_format.rst

 changing their value to ``false``.
 The only one that defaults to true (with the specified sub-key defaults) is ``export_cell``.

 ..
-BEGIN YAML TARGET: otter.assign.assignment._DEFAULT_ASSIGNMENT_CONFIGURATIONS_WITH_DESCRIPTIONS
+BEGIN YAML TARGET: otter.assign.v0.assignment._DEFAULT_ASSIGNMENT_CONFIGURATIONS_WITH_DESCRIPTIONS

 .. code-block:: yaml